 This is a comprehensive physical examination conducted by licensed physicians under contract with the CDCR to evaluate a candidate’s overall physical health.
 It is conducted by licensed physicians under contract with CDCR to evaluate each candidate’s overall physical health including vision, color vision, hearing, blood work, Respiratory FIT mask test, and a urinalysis drug screening.

 To evaluate a candidate’s psychological suitability, the candidate will participate in a Written Peace Officer Psychological Evaluation (POPE).
 This evaluation consists of a series of questions candidates respond to based upon their personal preferences.
-The information will be used in the Oral POPE.
-The written components of the Psychological Examination are typically administered two weeks after you receive your Background Investigation clearance.
-The psychological interview is normally scheduled about 6-8 weeks later.

 After successfully completing all of the selection components, candidates are placed on the certification list, which gives them eligibility to be appointed as a Correctional Peace Officer.
 Generally, it takes 12 to 18 months for completion of the hiring process, but may take longer depending on process times.